-Aquinas Learning is a classical education mentoring program which encourages the students to behold, wonder, and contemplate on things which are true, good, and beautiful, in order to cultivate wisdom and virtue.
+Aquinas Learning is a Catholic classical curriculum, which encourages students to behold, wonder, and contemplate, what is TRUE, GOOD, and BEAUTIFUL, in order to cultivate wisdom and virtue.

 By studying the liberal arts and by discussing the great ideas of Western civilization, in full communion with the Catholic Church, students develop a taste and affection for what is true, good, and beautiful as well as the skills of reading, writing, listening, speaking, and thinking through:

 "Good Books" with Socratic discussions - story telling and learning ethics

 Philosophy - discussing ideas and learning reasoning skills

 Memory Works - Catechism, History, Science, Civics, Latin, Grammar, Timeline, and Geography

 Fine Arts Studies – appreciating Music and Art to learn about artists, their skills, and to imitate